 In Key Stage One we focus on securing sentence construction, building stamina to chunk sentences up into whole texts.
 We work hard to support our pupils to apply their phonics knowledge to spell with increasing accuracy.

 We provide opportunities for pupils to practise and apply their writing skills throughout our provision.
-All classrooms have dedicated writing centres filled all the with resources budding writers need, as well as writing opportunities offered in all areas.
+All classrooms have dedicated working walls to support children in developing their ideas, vocabulary and sentence structure.

 Progression In Writing Genres

 In order to ensure children develop a strong knowledge of different genres, we have created a progression list of writing genres for Bratton Primary School.
 The purpose of this is to ensure that children experience different types of writing in each year group but they do not need to experience every type of writing in every year group.
 Children start by learning different genres in-depth and then as they progress through the school, more genres are introduced and previously taught genres are revisited to help support long-term memory.
 Therefore, by the time children reach upper KS2, they are able to write a range of different genres with confidence because they have a deep understanding and knowledge of each type of writing style.